Genetic Diversity Evaluation of a Rare and Endangered Species Phoebe chekiangensis

 Abstract:

-Phoebe chekiangensis is a rare and endangered species in China.
-The investigation on the genetic diversity and genetic structure of populations will provide scientific basis for the effective protection and utilization of germplasm resources of P. chekiangensis.
-Fifteen pairs of SSR markers were used to detect 175 germplasm resources from 10 populations by capillary electrophoresis to analyze the genetic diversity and genetic structure of P. chekiangensis.
-A total of 114 alleles (Na) were detected in 175 germplasms of P. chekiangensis by 15 pairs of primers, with an average of 2.371 effective alleles (Ne) per pair of primers.
-The polymorphic information content (PIC) of SSR primer ranged from 0.323 to 0.844, averaging at 0.629.
-The populations of P. chekiangensis showed a moderate degree of genetic diversity (Ho=0.621, He=0.478).
-The inbreeding coefficient within Subpopulations (Fis) was -0.237, and the inbreeding coefficient for Total populations(Fit) was 0.082, indicating that the heterozygosity rate was high.
-There was high genetic differentiation (Fst=0.275) and low gene flow (Nm=0.763) between populations.
-Analysis of molecular variance (AMOVA) showed that the inter-individual differences within the population were the main source of genetic variation, accounting for 78.7% of the total variation (P < 0.001).
-The population structure analysis and cluster analysis divided 10 populations of P. chekiangensis from different provenances into three groups, and there were some gene introgressions between populations.
-Habitat fragmentation and human disturbance may be the main reasons for the endangerment of P. chekiangensis, and measures should be taken to protect the genetic diversity of P. chekiangensis by combining in situ conservation and ex situ conservation.
+Phoebe chekiangensis is a rare and endangered species in China, and investigating its genetic diversity and genetic structure of populations provides a scientific basis for the effective protection and utilization.
+In this study, 15 pairs of SSR markers were used to analyze 175 germplasm resources from 10 populations by capillary electrophoresis.
+A total of 114 alleles (Na) were detected, with an average of 2.371 effective alleles (Ne) per primer pair.
+The polymorphic information content (PIC) of the SSR primers ranged from 0.323 to 0.844, averaging 0.629.
+The populations exhibited a moderate degree of genetic diversity (Ho=0.621, He=0.478).
+The inbreeding coefficient within subpopulations (Fis) was -0.237, while the inbreeding coefficient for total population (Fit) was 0.082, indicating a high rate of heterozygosity.
+There was substantial genetic differentiation (Fst=0.275) and limited gene flow (Nm=0.763) among populations.
+Analysis of molecular variance (AMOVA) showed that inter-individual differences within populations accounted for 78.7% of the total variation (P<0.001).
+Population structure and cluster analysis divided the 10 populations from different provenances into three groups, with some evidence of gene introgression between populations.
+Habitat fragmentation and human disturbance are likely the primary reasons of endangerment for P. chekiangensis.
+To protect its genetic diversity of P. chekiangensis, measures by combining in situ conservation and ex situ conservation should be implemented.

 Reference